4d/docs/website/translated_docs/pt/API/CollectionClass.md

 #### Description

 The `.reverse()` function <!-- REF #collection.reverse().Summary -->returns a deep copy of the collection with all its elements in reverse order<!-- END REF -->.
-If the original collection is a shared collection, the returned collection is also a shared collection.
+Na coleção original é uma coleção partilhada, a coleção retornada também é uma coleção partilhada.
 > This function does not modify the original collection.

-#### Example
+#### Exemplo

 ```4d